-The College Theology Society holds its Sixty-First Annual Convention from Thursday evening, May 28 through Sunday morning, May 31, 2015, at the University of Portland in Oregon.
+The College Theology Society holds its Sixty-Second Annual Convention from Thursday evening, June 2 through Sunday morning, June 5, 2016, at Rockhurst University in Kansas City, Missouri.

-The first draft of the Convention Program will be posted to this website on or about March 19, 2015.
+The first draft of the Convention Program will be available on March 15, 2016, and online registration will also open at that time.

 The National Association of Baptist Professors of Religion will once again be joining us this year.

-Further questions about our 2015 Annual Convention at the University of Portland can be directed to Dave Gentry-Akin, Executive Director of National Conventions, at firstname.lastname@example.org.
+Further questions about our 2016 Annual Convention at the Rockhurst University can be directed to Dave Gentry-Akin, Executive Director of National Conventions, at firstname.lastname@example.org.